Feeling confident in competition with his project. Photo courtesy of Sam Berryman.

 In the world of skilled trades where tradition meets innovation Sam Berryman’s path into the masonry industry is more than a career choice.
 It’s a legacy inspired by his great-grandfather, a master mason and educator who shared not only his craft but also his name.
 Berryman discovered early that working with his hands felt like home.

 His success is the result of skill, stamina and an unwavering work ethic.
 At nationals, Masonry competitors must construct a complex brick-and-block project in just six hours, meet rigorous industry quality standards, and ace a written exam.
 Berryman thrives under that kind of pressure.
-Alongside SkillsUSA achievements, he’s twice won the Spec Mix Bricklayer 500 Junior competition, taking first in the Northeast regional in 2022 and the Eastern Pennsylvania regional in 2023.
+Alongside SkillsUSA achievements, he’s won the Spec Mix Bricklayer 500 Junior competition three times!

 In 2024, his SkillsUSA victory made history, earning the first-ever masonry gold for Thaddeus Stevens College of Technology and the first for SkillsUSA Pennsylvania since 2007.
 Thaddeus Stevens, a public technical college serving about 1,500 students, has long been known for producing highly skilled graduates.
 Berryman is now part of that legacy.
 His journey began at the Berks Career and Technology Center under instructor Michael Kern, whose mentorship helped him develop both technical skills and professional discipline.
 Later, at Thaddeus Stevens College, instructor Michael Gardner built on that foundation, guiding Berryman toward championship-level mastery.